PRIME: Prioritizing Interpretability in Failure Mode Extraction: Conclusions

 \section{Conclusions}

 In this study, drawing from the observation that current techniques in human-comprehensible failure mode detection sometimes produce incoherent descriptions, along with empirical findings related to the latent space of vision-language models, we introduced \method, a novel approach that prioritizes interpretability in failure mode detection.
-Our results demonstrate that our method generates descriptions that are more similar, coherent, and specific in comparison to existing methods for the detected failure modes.
+Our results demonstrate that it generates descriptions that are more similar, coherent, and specific compared to existing methods for the detected failure modes.